Archive for the ‘Soul Assassins’ Category

 I was playing a Fender Telecaster out of a Fender Deluxe Reverb with trebles cranked up on both.
 The sound was super crunchy like a saw-blade carving up chunks of chords and spitting them out.
 Brandel’s lead guitar usually landed between me and the bass.
 That’s how far up in the treble atmosphere I normally resided.

-Anyway, for those who care, the Soul Assassins are coming back for a grand performance at the 25th Cannabis Cup, hosted by Derry of Barney’s Farm!
-Although the band is scattered to the winds, we’re all looking forward to loading up that old lumber truck for another ride down the mountain—two wheels on all the curves— a style also known as “r-r-r-real rock’n’roll.”
+Anyway, for those who care, the Soul Assassins are coming back for a grand performance soon.
+Dino Sorbello is on bass, Rodway on drums, Brandel on lead guitar and me.
+We’re all looking forward to loading up that old lumber truck for another ride down the mountain—two wheels on all the curves— a style also known as “r-r-r-real rock’n’roll.”
 To commemorate this occasion, I’ve been digitizing some of the old Soul Assassins tapes and I actually found that one and only guitar solo I ever took on “Just Like Me.”
-You can find it by clicking the link at the top-right column of this page that says “click here to listen to my band.”
+You can find it by clicking the link at the top-right column of this page that says “click here to listen to the Soul Assassins.”